yhyu13/neural-combinatorial-optimization-rl-tensorflow/README.md

 ![model](./Img/Pointer_Net.png)

-It consists in a RNN encoder-decoder with an attention module connecting the decoder to the encoder (via a "pointer").
+The Neural Network consists in a RNN encoder-decoder with an attention module connecting the decoder to the encoder (via a "pointer").
+The model is trained by Policy Gradient ([Reinforce](https://link.springer.com/article/10.1007/BF00992696), 1992).

 ## Requirements